 Several dozen protesters filled the street shortly after nightfall, dancing and playing music with a sign on display that read, "Justice for Daniel".

 The protest began after police body-cam footage of Daniel Prude’s murder was released publicly.
 The video showed RPD Officer Vaughn and Officer Taladay suffocate Prude with a spit hood.

-Now, Protesters want the people they feel covered up Prude’s death back in March, to “pay” up by leaving office.
-Demanding Mayor Lovely Warren, District Attorney Sandra Doorley, and the head of the police union, Mike Mazzeo to step down.
+Now, Protesters want the people they feel covered up Prude’s death back in March, to pay up by leaving office.
+They are demanding Mayor Lovely Warren, District Attorney Sandra Doorley, and the head of the police union, Mike Mazzeo to step down.